Vision Center is funded by our readers. We may earn commissions if you purchase something via one of our links.

-Diabetes can lead to cataract or retinal conditions that result in blurred vision.
+Diabetes can lead to cataracts or retinal conditions that result in blurred vision.

-Age-related macular degeneration (AMD) is an eye disease that causes a loss of vision in the macula.
+Age-related macular degeneration (AMD) causes a loss of vision in the macula.
 This is the part of the retina responsible for noticing detail in the central vision.

-Cataracts is the loss of transparency or clouding in the lens of the eye.
+Cataracts are the loss of transparency or clouding in the lens of the eye.

 Dry eyes can lead to blurry sight issues.

-Conditions that occur in the brain, like migraines, can lead to the blurriness of the eyes.
+Conditions that occur in the brain, like migraines, can lead to blurriness in one or both eyes.

 Presbyopia is age-related farsightedness.
-Typically, presbyopia causes blurred vision up close in both eyes, but may be more pronounced in one eye if you have different refractive errors in each eye.
+Typically, presbyopia causes blurred vision up close in both eyes.
+But it may be more pronounced in one eye if you have different refractive errors.

 Eye strain occurs when eyes become tired from excessive use.
-This includes driving a car for long periods, working on the computer for a while, or reading for an extended time.
+This includes driving a car, working on the computer, or reading for an extended time.

-Preeclampsia refers to the high blood pressure and symptoms of liver or kidney damage that women experience after the 20th week of pregnancy.
+Preeclampsia is high blood pressure and liver or kidney damage symptoms that women experience after the 20th week of pregnancy.
 In rare cases, women can experience preeclampsia after giving birth.
 This is usually within 48 hours.